juntao/arenztopia/content/news/Issue 11.md

 ## Feature: Terrayn Consan
 by Tony Yuan

-We interviewed Terrayn Consan, the manager of Qwarn, a social-media site, and the first transgender buiseness owner in Olb City.
+We interviewed Terrayn Consan, the CEO of Qwarn, a social-media site, and the first transgender CEO in Olb City.

 Olb City Announcer: How did you get this job?

-Terrayn Consan:

-## (article)
+Terrayn Consan: So Qwarn, as you may know, is an extremely progressive sort of company.
+So they said "Well, for our next CEO, let's get a transgender person!" and they saw me, who had a social work degree, and they were like, "Let's hire them!" and so they hired me.

+OCA: What major policies have you implemented at Qwarn?

+TC: I banned any type of conspiracy theory beck in 2017, and I made Qwarn the first company in the Old Region to have an all-minority board, plus a bunch of other stuff.

+OCA: What are the implications of you having this post?

+TC: I've seen many other transgender people become CEOs since I was hired, and I get multiple phone calls per year from people who are thanking me for inspiring them to start their own buisenesses.

+OCA: Well, that's all for today!
+Thanks for coming!

+TC: Thanks for inviting me!

+This interview was edited for length and clarity.

+## Derna Sendaq Publishes New Book
 by Sam-Louis Alrocaet

-(article)
+The famous Olb City writer, Derna Sendaq, published a new book on Wednesday.
+Titled "The Debacle of Death", it is a horror/romance book.

-## (article)
+##
 By Owen Miyazoi

 (article)